Recycling sacks and purple bin recycling

 - Estate or block of flats: most have purple communal bins in the bin store area or within the grounds.
 Clear sacks are not needed if you have access to a purple recycling bin; items can be placed into the bin loose.
 A small number of estates and blocks of flats have a collection from the doorstep or kerbside.
 If your flat has a doorstep or kerbside collection this will be noted in the ‘Check my collection day and time?’ section below.
 Recycling will be collected in clear sacks.

 - Flats above a shop: recycling will be collected in clear sacks from the kerbside.
+Key roads have timed collection.
+Flats above shops and properties without communical bin areas along these roads have specific timed collections during the week.

 Find your address in the section, check my collection day and time, for confirmation of your service type (communal, kerbside, doorstep, kerbside time banded).